Civic Square Design Study

 Project Background

-The Civic Square is intended to be an inclusive and dynamic outdoor pedestrian space that will serve the growing downtown community and could host a range of special events, festivals, markets, and live performances.
+The Civic Square is intended to be an inclusive and dynamic outdoor pedestrian space that will serve the growing downtown community and could host a range of special events, festivals, markets, and year-round activities.
+To date, staff have developed several high-level options for the corridor, requiring input from the public prior to moving forward with a preferred concept.

 Ask a question